+Under the Company's Continuous Disclosure Policy, all members of the Board will receive material market announcements promptly after they have been made.

-Recommendations Comply Explanation Recommendation 5.3 A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation.
-Yes The Board has appointed the Company Secretary as the person responsible for communicating with ASX and overseeing and coordinating the timely disclosure of information to ASX, subject to prior review and approval of all announcements by the Directors.
+A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation.

+The Board has appointed the Company Secretary and Managing Director as the persons responsible for communicating with ASX and overseeing and coordinating the timely disclosure of information to ASX, subject to prior review and approval of all announcements by the Directors.
 The Company Secretary ensures any substantive presentations are released to the ASX Market Announcements Platform ahead of the presentation and in accordance with the Continuous Disclosure Policy of the Company, a copy of which is available on the Company's website.

-Principle 6: Respect the rights of security holder rs .
-Recommendation 6.1 A listed entity should provide information about itself and its governance to investors via its website.
-Yes Information about the Company and its governance is available in the Corporate Governance Statement which can be found on the Company's website.
-Recommendation 6.2 A listed entity should have an investor relations program that facilitates effective two-way communication with investors.
-Yes The Company has adopted a Shareholder Communications Policy which aims to promote and facilitate effective two-way communication with investors.
+Principle 6 - Respect the rights of shareholders

+A listed entity should provide information about itself and its governance to investors via its website.

+Information about the Company and its governance is available in the Corporate Governance Statement which can be found on the Company's website.

+A listed entity should have an investor relations program that facilitates effective two-way communication with investors.

+The Company has adopted a Shareholder Communications Policy which aims to promote and facilitate effective two-way communication with investors.
 The Policy outlines a range of ways in which information is communicated to shareholders and is available on the Company's website.

-Recommendation 6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.
-Yes Shareholders are encouraged to participate at all general meetings and AGMs of the Company.
+A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.

+Shareholders are encouraged to participate at all general meetings and AGMs of the Company.
 Upon the despatch of any notice of meeting to Shareholders, the Company Secretary shall send out material stating that all Shareholders are encouraged to participate at the meeting.
 Refer to the Company's Shareholder Communications Policy available on the Company's website.

-Recommendation 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.
-Yes The Company ensures that all substantive resolutions at a meeting of security holders are decided by poll rather than by a show of hands hand.
-Recommendation 6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security Yes The Shareholder Communication Plan provides that, through the Company's share registry, all shareholders are given the option to receive communications from the Company electronically. registry electronically.
+A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.

+In line with best practice as recommended by the ASX Corporate Governance Principles, the Company has adopted the practice of ensuring that all substantive resolutions presented at general meetings of shareholders will be decided by a poll, as outlined in its Shareholder Communication Policy.
+For each such resolution, the Company will record the number of securities voted for the resolution, the number of securities voted against the resolution and the number of securities in respect of which abstentions from voting apply.
+The results of the poll will be notified to ASX and released as an announcement immediately after the meeting has been held

+A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.

+The Shareholder Communication Plan provides that, through the Company's share registry, all shareholders are given the option to receive communications from the Company electronically.

 Shareholder queries should be referred to the Company Secretary at first instance.

-Principle 7: Recognise and manage risk Recommendation 7.1 The Board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: Yes (b) The Company does not have a Risk Management Committee as the Board considers that the Company is not currently of a size, nor are its affairs of such complexity to justify having a separate risk committee.
+Principle 7 - Recognise and manage risk